 The requirements have reduced the field quite a bit because several applications support only a few of them.
-Burrrn for instance is only able to burn audio CDs.
-It’s an excellent program but it can’t burn anything else but audio CDs.
-The same can be said for ImgBurn which does a very good job when it comes to disc images but can’t burn files from your hard drive.
+Burrrn for instance can burn audio CDs but not video CDs.
+It's an excellent program but it can't burn anything but audio CDs.

-It basically comes down to the following programs: Infra Recorder and CD Burner XP
+It basically comes down to the following programs: Infra Recorder, CD Burner XP, ImgBurn and BurnAware Free.

-All two open fast and are very responsive to user input.
-I tried to write a short description of each application below concentrating on strengths and weaknesses.
+All three open fast and are very responsive to user input.
+Below is a short description of each program, its core capabilities and notes of interest.

 CD Burner XP